maximsachs/SpaceviewLive/README.md

 0. From the terminal, the list of active crone jobs can be checked with the command `crontab -l`

-0. Select the /photos/ folder in your wallpaper preferences (the precise way depends on the system).
+0. Modify the DISCOVR script to point to the wallpaper folder of your username.
+Then open the Ubuntu 17.10 Settings and select DSCOVR.png in your wallpaper folder as background.

+0. To scale the picture properly either install genome tweak utilities or use: gsettings set org.gnome.desktop.background picture-options "scaled"

 Uninstall
 -----------